 Research shows that many parents are unaware of the possibilities offered by Apprenticeships.

-According to the Association of Accounting Technicians over half of parents they surveyed were aware that an Apprenticeship can lead to a career in the professions such as accountancy and law and over 20% didn’t realise that apprentices were paid a full time wage throughout the Apprenticeship programme.
+According to the Association of Accounting Technicians over half of parents they surveyed were unaware that an Apprenticeship can lead to a career in the professions such as accountancy and law and over 20% didn’t realise that apprentices were paid a full time wage throughout the Apprenticeship programme.
 In actual fact there are more Apprenticeship opportunities available in business administration and law than there are trades Apprenticeships!

 Apprenticeships are now a true and credible alternative to university and are high on the agenda with the government pledging to create three million new Apprenticeships by 2020, which will contribute billions to the UK economy.